sg-s/xolotl/docs/reference/matlab/xgrid.md

 **Description**

-Stops all simulations.
-Does not stop any daemons running on remote clusters.
+Stops running simulations on all clusters.

 Use `delete` to stop all daemons.